Paul1nh0/jsh/README.txt

       # This Project is NOT maintained!
       # I Will Not answer any issues, or write any proper usage wiki other then this readme file.
       # I am only open sourcing this for the community benefit.

+      my setup was a lot of virtual machines running one thread (for dom), and several for js shells..